Are you concerned that using the internet could compromise your privacy because websites track your online activities?

 Dynamic pricing means changing the cost of products and services depending on demand, geography, or browsing behavior.
 For instance:

-• Airlines Tickets: The price may frequently be affected by your location and the number of times you have searched for a certain trip.
+- Airlines Tickets: The price may frequently be affected by your location and the number of times you have searched for a particular trip.

 This approach increases revenues for companies, but it might seem exploitative for customers who wind up paying more because of their browsing activity.